deb-intel/LPOTtest/_sources/docs/adaptor.md.txt

         ...
 ```

-`quantize` function is used to do calibration and quantization in post-training quantization.
+* `quantize` function is used to perform calibration and quantization in post-training quantization.
-`evaluate` function is used to run evaluation on a validation dataset.
+* `evaluate` function is used to run an evaluation on a validation dataset.
-`query_fw_capability` function is used to run query framework quantization capability and intersects with the user yaml configuration setting to
+* `query_fw_capability` function is used to run a query framework quantization capability and intersects with the user yaml configuration.
-`query_fused_patterns` function is used to run query framework graph fusion capability and decide the fusion tuning space.
+* `query_fused_patterns` function is used to run a query framework graph fusion capability and decide the fusion tuning space.

 ### Query API

-#### **Background**
+#### Background

 Besides the adaptor API, we also introduced the Query API which describes the
-behavior of the specific framework.
+behavior of a specific framework.
 With this API, LPOT can easily query the
 following information on the current runtime framework.

-*  The runtime version information;
+*  The runtime version information.
-*  The Quantizable ops' type;
+*  The Quantizable ops type.
-*  The supported sequence of each quantizable op;
+*  The supported sequence of each quantizable op.
 *  The instance of each sequence.

 In the past, the above information was generally defined and hidden in every corner of the code which made effective maintenance difficult.
 With the Query API, we only need to create one unified yaml file and call the corresponding API to get the information.
 For example, the [tensorflow.yaml](../lpot/adaptor/tensorflow.yaml) keeps the current Tensorflow framework ability.
 We recommend that the end user not make modifications if requirements are not clear.

-#### **Unify Config Introduction**
+#### Unify Config Introduction

 Below is a fragment of the Tensorflow configuration file.

 * **precisions** field defines the supported precision for LPOT.